Nottingham Selective Licensing: What you need to know

 We understand that the selective licence application process can be difficult.
 That’s why we’re on hand to aid you in the application process.
 Call our Selective Licensing team on 0115 924 3304 to find out how we can help you with your selective licensing application.

 Is my property in the Selective Licensing area?

-The City Council will be charging a Nottingham Selective Licensing fee of £780 per property, although we can help you achieve some reductions.
-Those Landlords who have already taken and implemented our advice will achieve a further reduction.
+Nottingham City Council is charging a Nottingham Selective Licensing fee of £887 per property.
+This is reduced to £665 if a Landlord is accredited by DASH, Unipol, or ANUK.
 At the time of writing, the cost of the licence is tax deductible.

 You will of course have to factor in other costs which will help you achieve ‘approval’ for a licence.
 This includes the cost for:

 - Public liability insurance

 - An electrical safety certificate (optional but advisable)

 - A valid gas safety certificate

 - An EPC (Energy Performance Certificate) -Above an ‘F’ rating